Information for High School Students and Parents

-CHS differs from Tech Prep because CHS courses are academic transfer rather than professional/technical classes.
+CHS differs from Career and Technical Education because CHS courses are academic transfer rather than professional/technical classes.
 That means that college credits earned transfer (generally meeting General Education requirements) to all public Washington State colleges/universities and, often, out-of-state because this is a nationwide program.

 CHS differs from Running Start because the students remain at their high schools and are taught by their high school teacher who has been appointed CHS Associate Faculty.
 Not all high school classes have been approved for CHS nor do all high school teachers meet the CHS teaching requirements/standards.